SVRTK/auto-svrtk-scripts/README.md

 - segmentation
 - SVR-based reconstruction

 The scripts were installed in the corresponding docker containers together with network weights and SVRTK software.

-The trained network weights can be found in: https://gin.g-node.org/SVRTK/fetal_mri_network_weights .

 The code was created by Dr Alena Uus.